benradstone/wandisco-documentation-ldm/docs/operation-cli.md

 ## Migrate data

-### 1. Validate Source
+### Validate Source

 LiveData Migrator migrates data from a source file system.
-Validate that the correct source file system is registered or delete the existing one and define a new source in the next step.
+Validate that the correct source file system is registered or delete the existing one (define a new source in the [Add File Systems](#add-file-systems) step).

 :::info
 The source file system is normally detected on startup.
 It will not be detected automatically if your Hadoop configuration does not contain the information needed to connect to the Hadoop file system.